-This course includes the following topics: introduction: an overview of the topics covered and how they fit together; principle of virtual work: this principle is summarised (from Structures IA) and several examples are covered, concentrating on both determinate and indeterminate structures; static and kinematic indeterminancy: these concepts are introduced and examples are covered; flexibility methods: flexibility principles are considered using the principle of virtual work; the flexibility method of analysis is introduced and examples of determinate and indeterminate structures are covered; stiffness methods: stiffness principles are considered; the stiffness method of analysis introduced; examples of determinate and indeterminate structures are covered; how the stiffness method ties in with computer methods of Structures IA explained; and special problems that include temperature effects and settlement of foundations are presented; stability of structures: the concept of buckling is presented; linear elements (beams and struts) are considered; several methods, both analytical and numerical are introduced and examples worked through.
+This course includes the following topics: introduction: an overview of the topics covered and how they fit together; principle of virtual work: this principle is summarised (from Structures IA) and several examples are covered, concentrating on both determinate and indeterminate structures; static and kinematic indeterminancy: these concepts are introduced and examples are covered; flexibility methods:

+flexibility principles are considered using the principle of virtual work; the flexibility method of analysis is introduced and examples of determinate and indeterminate structures are covered; stiffness methods: stiffness principles are considered; the stiffness method of analysis introduced; examples of determinate and indeterminate structures are covered; how the stiffness method ties in with computer methods of Structures IA explained; and special problems that include temperature effects and settlement of foundations are presented; stability of structures: the concept of buckling is presented; linear elements (beams and struts) are considered; several methods, both analytical and numerical are introduced and examples worked through.
-Cou rse Code: CIVN3027A

-Cou rse Description: Transportation Engineering
+Course Description: Transportation Engineering

-NQF Credits: 15 NQF Level: 7

-(15) (3-1-0) (1 term)

 This course has the following topics:

-1) Introduction to transportation engineering;
+- 1) Introduction to transportation engineering;

-2) Traffic analyses;
+- 2) Traffic analyses;

-3) Traffic control, safety and management;
+- 3) Traffic control, safety and management;

-4) Geometric design;
+- 4) Geometric design;

-5) Introduction to pavements and;
+- 5) Introduction to pavements and;

-6) Pavement design.
+- 6) Pavement design.

-Cou rse Code: CIVN3029A

-Cou rse Description: Civil Engineering Theory II
+Course Description: Civil Engineering Theory II

-NQF Credits: 7 NQF Level: 7

-This inve course focuses on common building mate stigates material properties and behaviour, lim rials and their application in structural systems.
-It it states design, and construction methods.
+This course focuses on common building materials and their application in structural systems.
+It investigates material properties and behaviour, limit states design, and construction methods.